 Toothache is one of the most common reasons for a visit to the dentist.
-Unfortunately, by the time a tooth becomes uncomfortable, the underlying cause often requires extensive treatment.
-While it isn’t always possible to catch problems before they progress to this stage, there are other symptoms to look out for that can help ensure you receive prompt treatment.
+Unfortunately, by the time a tooth becomes uncomfortable, the underlying cause can require extensive treatment.
+While it isn’t always possible to catch problems before they progress to this stage, there are other symptoms to look out for that can help ensure you receive prompt and effective treatment.

 Toothache can occur due to several problems with the tooth, the root, the gums, or the surrounding bone tissue.
 Some common issues that can lead to toothache include: